 What to ask therapists

-- How many trans and gender patients do you have?
+- How many trans and gender diverse clients do you have?

 - How many of those clients have you recommended for medical options?